Volume Rigidity of Simplicial Manifolds: Volume rigidity of hypergraphs

 The {\em $d$-dimensional volume rigidity map} of a hypergraph $H=(V,E)$ is the function $f:\R^{d|V|}\to \R^{|E|}$ given by

 where $E=\{\Delta_1,\Delta_2,\ldots,\Delta_m\}$ and $f_p(\Delta_h)=\Vol( p(\Delta_h))^2$ is as defined by (\ref{eq:vol}).

-We define the {\em volume rigidity matrix} $R(H,p)$ of a realisation $p$ of $H$ in $\R^d$ to be a matrix obtained from the Jacobian of $f$ evaluated at $p$ by suitable scalar multipications of its rows.
-Thus, the rows of $R(H,p)$ are associated with the hyperedges of $H$ and sets of $d$ consecutive columns are associated with its vertices.
+We will define the {\em volume rigidity matrix} $R(H,p)$ of a realisation $p$ of $H$ in $\R^d$ to be a matrix obtained from the Jacobian of $f$ evaluated at $p$ by suitable scalar multipications of its rows, and will associate the rows of $R(H,p)$ with the hyperedges of $H$ and sets of $d$ consecutive columns with its vertices.

 Let $\Delta=\{v_0,v_1,\ldots,v_k\}$ be a hyperedge of $H$.
-For each $0\leq i\leq k$, let $p(v_i)=p_i$ and let $p_i^\Delta$ be the projection of $p_i$ onto the affine subspace of $\R^d$ spanned by $p(\Delta-v_i)$.
+For each $0\leq i\leq k$, let $p_i = p(v_i)$ and let $p_i^\Delta$ be the projection of $p_i$ onto the affine subspace of $\R^d$ spanned by $p(\Delta-v_i)$.
 Then (\ref{eq:inner_product_main}) and (\ref{eq:vol}) give

-Hence, if $|\Delta|=2$, then we can take the entry in row $\Delta$ and columns $v_i$ of $R(H,p)$ to be $(p_i-p_j)$ when $\{v_i,v_j\}=\Delta$ and to be $\bf 0$ when $v_i\not\in \Delta$.
+Hence, if $k=1$, then we can take the entry in row $\Delta$ and columns $v_i$ of $R(H,p)$ to be $(p_i-p_j)$ when $\{v_i,v_j\}=\Delta$ and to be $\bf 0$ when $v_i\not\in \Delta$.

 It remains to consider the case when $|\Delta|\geq 3$.
-Since $p_i^\Delta=P_{\Delta-v_i}(p_i-x)+x$ for any $x\in \aff (p(\Delta))$, where $P_{\Delta-v_i}$ is the matrix which projects $\R^d$ onto its $j$-dimensional linear subspace ${\rm aff}(p(\Delta-v_i))-x$ , this gives
+Since $p_i^\Delta=P_{\Delta-v_i}(p_i-x)+x$ for any $x\in \aff (p(\Delta))$, where $P_{\Delta-v_i}$ is the matrix which projects $\R^d$ onto its $(k-1)$-dimensional linear subspace ${\rm aff}(p(\Delta-v_i))-x$, this gives

 where the second equality follows from the fact that $p_i-p_i^\Delta$ is orthogonal to ${\rm aff}(p(\Delta-v_i))$.
 Hence, when $|\Delta|\geq 3$, we can take the entry in row $\Delta$ and columns $v_i$ of $R(H,p)$ to be